Röhm Gesellschaft

-Röhm Gesellschaft, often referred to as RG, is a German brand of firearms and related shooting equipment.
+Röhm Gesellschaft (RG) is a German brand of firearms and related shooting equipment.
 RG developed as a diversification of Röhm GmbH in the 1950s.
 After 1968, RG Industries was established as a US division in Miami and operated until 1986.
 In 2010, the RG brand was acquired by Umarex GmbH & Co.
 KG.
 Röhm's RG-14 handgun, used in an assassination attempt on then US President Ronald Reagan, was referred to in 1981 as a Saturday night special, a cheaply manufactured firearm of perceived low quality, believed at the time to be favored by criminals.

 History

 In the early 1950s, Röhm GmbH of Sontheim/Brenz, which was traditionally focused on the production of chucking tools, diversified its product line and began to produce gas alarm guns, flare guns, starting pistols and handguns.
 Röhm's product line of firearms was primarily established under the brand name RG.

 Following importation limits imposed on handguns by the 1968 Gun Control Act, RG established a factory in Miami in the 1970s under the name RG Industries.
 The Miami factory produced revolvers, automatic pistols, and derringers in .22 LR, .25 ACP, .32 S&W, and .38 Special.
 The Miami factory ceased operations in 1986.

 In 2010, Röhm GmbH sold their firearms manufacturing business to Umarex of Arnsberg.